 February 15: Early Bird applications will be reviewed and applicants can make corrections.
 Error-free apps will be entered into a drawing for a $1,000 scholarship.

-March 1: Application deadline: FAFSA, Activities Chart, Personal Statements, Extra documents if required.
+March 1 [APRIL 1 FOR 2024]: Application deadline: FAFSA, Activities Chart, Personal Statements, Extra documents if required.

 May to August: OSAC will send scholarship notifications via email.
 Check the Student Portal for updated notifications.